rebolyte/pass-muster/readme.md

 Of course, this isn't limited to validating objects passed as arguments.
 Use it wherever you want to make sure an object has what you need.

+The module is written in good ol' ES5, so it works everywhere.

 ## Usage

 ```js